Social media marketing can easily take up your entire day if you let it.

 That’s why you need to concentrate your efforts on the most popular social sites:

-Focus your time and effort on Facebook, Twitter, Instagram, and LinkedIn.
+Focus your time and effort on Facebook, Twitter, Instagram, LinkedIn, and perhaps YouTube and TikTok.

 Consider your company and brand when deciding which ones to use.